Nov 30, 2022

 Regardless of your income, there are options for you to start saving at any age.
 While it’s never too early, it’s also never too late to capitalize on both the effects of compounding, as well as the tax savings you can enjoy by investing in a tax-free savings account (TFSA) or a registered retirement savings plan (RRSP).
 Both vehicles have their advantages, but which one is going to be the most beneficial to your current situation and future goals?

-TFSAs are a relatively new vehicle for saving.
-The Canadian government introduced TFSAs in 2009 to help Canadians set money aside without needing to pay taxes on the income earned.
+TFSAs we introduced by the Canadian government in 2009 to help Canadians set money aside without needing to pay taxes on the income earned.
 Anyone over the age of 18 who has a valid social insurance number (SIN) can open a TFSA.
 You can use a TFSA to save for anything you need or want: a home, a vacation, education, or yes, saving for retirement, without needing to pay any additional taxes on gains or interest earned inside the account, or when the funds are withdrawn.

 TFSA contributions are made with after-tax income – there is no tax deduction for amounts contributed to the plan – but no tax is paid on any income or gains earned within the account.
 For example, let’s say you’ve contributed $10,000 to your TFSA and on that $10,000, you earned $200 in interest.
 The $200 is tax free and can be used for anything at any time.